simpleledger/conceptual-specification-obsolete/README.md

 Encryption of fields containing sensitive name or quantity data (i.e., name=, qty= fields) is possible using a combination of assymetric keys and symetric keys.
 This feature will allow someone to maintain an encrypted ledger with the ability to share only selected transaction data with third-parties using a passcode.

 ### Edit and Renaming capibilities
-The protocol provide flexibility for the user by allowing for voiding of resource transfers and renaming of entities and resources so that they can be displayed nicely in the ledger's current state.
+SLP defines voiding of resource transfers and renaming of entities and resources so that they can be displayed nicely in the ledger's current state.